YoungjunNa/feed-initial/README.md

 ## Overview

 feed is a package for animal feed formulation.
-It is comprised of 3 parts; 1) import feedstuff information, 2) set nutrient requirement of animals, and 3) least-cost formulation.
+It ~~is~~will be comprised of 3 parts; 1) import the feed data, 2) set nutrient requirement of the animal, and 3) least-cost formulation.

 ## Installation